UrbanCode/plugin-docs-paac/README.md

-This repository contains documentation for PAAC CLI tool and it's integration with Devops Deploy.
+This repository contains documentation for CAC(Configuration As Code) CLI tool and it's integration with Devops Deploy.